 Solar in the Future

-All the above said, the days when solar panels on roofs owed their existance to government subsidies or diehard environmental enthusiasts not detered by the price, are essentially over.
+All the above said, the days when solar panels on roofs owed their existence to government subsidies or die-hard environmental enthusiasts not deterred by the price, are essentially over.
 Solar pretty much stands on its own.
-And one of the best things that has come of solar's fall in price are the millions of homes in parts of developing countries nowhere near a grid who are now with power and online to boot.
+And one of the best things that has come of the fall in price of solar are the millions of homes in parts of developing countries nowhere near a grid who are now with power and with Internet into the bargain.
 With the price as it now is, there will become slowly more and more of it.
 Good but alas not good enough.
 We need a lot more solar and for that to happen, solar has to do more then match the grid, it has to beat the grid hands down.
 So what are the odds of solar becoming cheaper still?
 And more importantly, what is the price/performance outlook on the battery front?

 Silicon crystal based solar panels are not quite at the point where they cheap enough to be used as ordinary non-solar panels in partition walls or similar.
 Another 50 percent reduction and they would more or less be there.
 We are doubtful that they will ever get much cheaper than 30 cents per peak watt meaning the raw cost of the electricity they generate would be about 2 cents per kWhr.
 Lithium ion will fall to $150 cutting storage costs to 10 cents per kWhr so home solar systems will become very competitive with current grid prices.